Check this out:

 -Photo by Jessica Sall-

-This will be a good year to try spring Chinook on the Clackamas River and Eagle Creek.
+The 2015 fishing season will be another good year to try spring Chinook on the Clackamas River and Eagle Creek.
 Adult Chinook returning from releases along the lower Clackamas River between Carver and Barton can be identified by a combination of adipose fin/left maxillary fin clip.
-This year is also the second year for returns of adult spring Chinook released at the Eagle Creek acclimation site and these fish can be identified by an adipose fin/right maxillary fin clip.
-Anglers can expect to find these fish throughout the lower Clackamas River as well as in Eagle Creek itself.
+This year is also the third year for returns of adult spring Chinook released at the Eagle Creek acclimation site and these fish can be identified by an adipose fin/right maxillary fin clip.
+All age classes of Chinook (3, 4, 5, and 6 year old) will be returning to this medium sized tributary fishery, many of which will hold at or near the mouth of Eagle Creek waiting for rains to facilitate upstream migration.
+Concentrate on the reach between the mouth of Eagle Creek and Barton Park.
+We also expect to see good returns from spring Chinook released into Clear Creek near Carver.
+All age classes will be returning from an annual target release of 165,000 spring Chinook and they should provide excellent opportunity for anglers from Carver to Riverside or Meldrum Bar.

-Summer steelhead fishing should be as good or better than previous years and offers good fishing throughout the summer and fall.
+The summer steelhead run for 2015 has started a bit slow with less than 600 fish passing Willamette Falls in April.
+Those fish that do pass the falls are available to anglers throughout the summer and fall months.
 Healthy runs are expected on the North and South Santiam.
 Adults returning this year to the North Santiam were scatter-planted as juveniles at several locations.
 Anglers should find them spread throughout the basin and not just in the “usual” places.
-Be aware that the current regulation allows the harvest of mismarked and non-adipose fin-clipped steelhead greater than 24 inches in some water bodies.
+Be aware that the current regulation allows the harvest of mismarked and non-adipose fin-clipped steelhead greater than 24 inches in some water bodies, such as the North and South Santiam.
 Check the Special Regulations for details.
 Summer steelhead are not native to the basin and harvesting these fish before they spawn will be a benefit to wild rainbow trout.
+New regulations for the Santiam allow for retention of one extra fin-clipped summer steelhead for a total of four fish per day.
 Although native rainbow trout over 24 inches are extremely rare, anglers who happen to catch one are encouraged to release it unharmed.

 Summer steelhead in the Clackamas River return from March through October, with two peaks usually seen during late spring and early fall.
 Early season fishing has been slow but things should pick up quickly with rapidly warming water temperatures.
 Watch Willamette Falls counts for an indication of increased movement and corresponding presence of summer steelhead in the Clackamas.

 Coho salmon fishing should be on the radar screen of any angler interested in catching salmon this coming fall.
-ODFW staff expect an excellent coho salmon return to tributaries upstream of Willamette Falls in 2014.
+ODFW staff expect an above average coho salmon return to tributaries upstream of Willamette Falls in 2015.
 Record escapement in recent years combined with good ocean survival should combine to lead lure-shy coho into the Upper Willamette where anglers can try their luck at catching coho that are still in very good shape through October.
 These fish can be challenging to catch but for anglers patient enough to figure, the fishing can be very good.
-Check the 2014 Oregon Sport Fishing Regulations for more information.
+Check the 2015 Oregon Sport Fishing Regulations for more information.

-Please NOTE: All bull trout caught in the Willamette Zone must be released unharmed.
+Please note: All bull trout caught in the Willamette Zone must be released unharmed.
 Anglers should familiarize themselves with bull trout identification, especially when fishing the McKenzie River, Cougar Reservoir, Trail Bridge Reservoir, Hills Creek Reservoir and the Middle Fork Willamette above Hills Creek Reservoir.
 Anglers also have a chance of encountering bull trout in the Middle Fork Willamette below Hills Creek Reservoir.
-Pictures of bull trout are in the 2014 fishing regulations on pages 20 and 75.
+Pictures of bull trout are in the 2015 fishing regulations on pages 14 and 69.
 For those with internet access, a search for bull trout images will provide a large number of great pictures.
 Anglers are asked to call ODFW in Springfield at 541-726-3515 ext.
 26 to report any bull trout you catch.

 BASS AND WARMWATER